MacOS: OS X 10.9 Mavericks

 OS X 10.9 Mavericks was released on October 22, 2013.
-It was a free upgrade to all users running Snow Leopard or later with a 64-bit Intel processor.
+It is a free upgrade to all users running Snow Leopard or later with a 64-bit Intel processor.
 Its changes include the addition of the previously iOS-only Maps and iBooks applications, improvements to the Notification Center, enhancements to several applications, and many under-the-hood improvements.

 OS X 10.10 Yosemite

 OS X 10.10 Yosemite was released on October 16, 2014.
 It features a redesigned user interface similar to that of iOS 7, intended to feature a more minimal, text-based 'flat' design, with use of translucency effects and intensely saturated colors.
 Apple's showcase new feature in Yosemite is Handoff, which enables users with iPhones running iOS 8.1 or later to answer phone calls, receive and send SMS messages, and complete unfinished iPhone emails on their Mac.
 As of OS X 10.10.3, Photos replaced iPhoto and Aperture.